BrentBaccala/collaborate/README.md

    1. A whiteboard; `sudo apt install xournal`
    1. anything else you'd like to run on your desktops

+1. Create a UNIX account for the teacher using something like:

+   `sudo adduser --force-badname BrentBaccala`

+   There's no naming convention that has to be followed here, the account doesn't have to be given a password (you'll be prompted for a VNC password in a moment), and I needed `--force-badname` only because the name I choose didn't pass Ubuntu's standard account name regular expression test.

+   If just hit return six times when prompted for a password, it will create the account with no password.

 1. Use the following one-line config for the teacher account's `.fvwm/config` file:

    `PipeRead 'python3 -m vnc_collaborate print teacher_fvwm_config'`